 - carrying out the quality assessment and rating process

-- ensuring education and care services meet the requirements of the National Law and National Regulations.
+- making sure education and care services meet the requirements of the National Law and National Regulations.

 ACECQA is the national, independent statutory authority that governs the National Quality Framework.